suncoast-devs/handbook/lessons/front-end-safari/layout.md

 Here we apply two selectors, the first being `not` and then `:first-child`.
 In this way, we are indicating that we want this `margin-left` on all the `li` elements within the `header` that are **NOT** the first child.
-So in this case it is the elements, for "Our animals", "Blog" and "About" but _NOT_ the element "Home"
+So, in this case, it is the elements, for "Our animals", "Blog", and "About" but _NOT_ the element "Home"

 Another way to represent this is with an adjacency selector.